BRIEF-Jiangxi Huangshanghuang Group Food proposes 2016 H1 dividend payment

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says the co proposed to pay a cash dividend of 1.25 yuan per share for every 10 shares, distribute 5 new share for every 10 shares as stock dividends, and use additional paid-in capital to distribute 25 new shares for every 10 shares, as the dividend payment plan for 2016 H1
+* Says controlling shareholder proposed to pay a cash dividend of 1.25 yuan per share for every 10 shares, distribute 5 new share for every 10 shares as stock dividends, and use additional paid-in capital to distribute 25 new shares for every 10 shares, as the dividend payment plan for 2016 H1

 Further company coverage: (Beijing Headline News)